davidphilipbarr/36keys/README.md

 All these pcbs can use the crkbd firmware.

 ## Why crab?
-Crab is the alternate name for the medium invader, from space invaders, which the original board superficially resembled.
+Crab is the alternative name for the medium invader, from space invaders, which the original board superficially resembled.

 ## Pics
 ![](crab/crab.png)